ibexa/documentation-developer/docs/guide/siteaccess.md

 #### `admin` SiteAccess

-The back-office UI of eZ Platform is housed in a predefined `admin` SiteAccess.
+The back-office UI of eZ Platform is housed in a predefined `admin` SiteAccess in `admin_group`.

+If you have a multisite setup with a separate back-office interface for each site, you need to create your own admin SiteAccesses for each site individually and add them to this group.

 ## Configuring SiteAccesses